ibethune/ap26/README.md

    search parameters are given on the command line as

-     AP26 [KMIN KMAX SHIFT]
+     AP26 [KMIN KMAX SHIFT] [--device N] where N is the GPU to use

-   The search will begin at K=KMIN ITER=0 unless a file AP26-state.txt exists containing a checkpoint of the form
+   The search will begin at K=KMIN unless a file AP26-state.txt exists containing a checkpoint of the form

      KMIN KMAX SHIFT K HASH